Joe Carroll Fox

 February 5, 1943 — March 1, 2026

 Joe grew up in the small North Texas community of Callisburg, where he developed an adventurous spirit at an early age — earning his pilot’s wings before he ever held a driver’s license.
-He attended Gainesville High School, graduating in 1961, and it was there that a young Joe Fox met the love of his life, Sally Kay Sullivant, when he was just 15 years old.
-That chance meeting would set the course of his entire life and a marriage of over 60 years.
+He attended Gainesville High School, graduating in 1961, and there he met the love of his life, Sally Kay Sullivant, when he was just 15 years old.
+That chance meeting would set the course of his entire life and resulted in a marriage of over 60 years.

 A gifted student and athlete, Joe earned a dual scholarship to Texas Tech University to play both baseball and basketball, graduating in 1965 with a Bachelor of Science in Mechanical Engineering.
 He went on to earn a master’s degree from the Cox School of Business at Southern Methodist University.

-Joe began his professional journey at Collins Radio in Dallas, before moving to Texas Instruments, where he would dedicate more than 25 years of his career.
+Joe began his professional journey at Collins Radio in Dallas, Texas, before joining Texas Instruments, where he would spend more than 25 years of his career.
 Throughout his remarkable tenure, he steadily advanced into a series of influential leadership positions, culminating in his role as Vice President of International Operations for Consumer Products.
 He retired from Texas Instruments in 1999, having built a lasting mark on the company and on the global markets he helped develop.

-In retirement, Joe returned to his roots in Callisburg, finding great peace on his family’s farm alongside his beloved brothers, Larry and Orville Fox and sister, Linda Malone.
-There, the three of them shared the simple pleasure of restoring Farmall tractors — including the one their father had once driven.
-Joe also inherited a passion for cooking from his mother, a gift he shared warmly with his family for years.
+In retirement, Joe returned to his roots in Callisburg, finding great peace on his family’s farm alongside his beloved brothers, Larry and Orville Fox, and sister, Linda Malone.
+There, he and his brothers shared the simple pleasure of restoring Farmall tractors — including the one their father had once driven.
+Inspired by his mother, Joe developed a passion for cooking, a gift he shared warmly with his family for years.

-In lieu of flowers, the family kindly requests that memorial donations be made to the American Heart Association in honor of Joseph Carroll Fox at www.heart.org.
+In lieu of flowers, the family kindly requests that memorial donations be made to the American Heart Association in honor of Joseph Carroll Fox.
 A man who climbed mountains, crossed oceans, and loved deeply — his spirit will continue forever.

-To order memorial trees or send flowers to the family in memory of Joseph Carroll Fox, please visit our flower store.
+To order memorial trees or send flowers to the family in memory of Joe Carroll Fox, please visit our flower store.

 Service Schedule